jeremiah-shaulov/jstok/README.md

 - For others, including `TokenType.NUMBER` - it's the original JavaScript token.

 `getNumberValue()` method returns `Number` or `BigInt` value of the token for `TokenType.NUMBER` tokens.
 For others returns `NaN`.

+`getRegExpValue()` method returns `RegExp` object.
+For `TokenType.REGEXP` tokens it's the regular expression that this token represents.
+For other token types this method returns just a default empty `RegExp` object.

 ## TokenType